Research school for clinicians in epidemiology (KI-Region Stockholm)

 The application shall contain the following information:

-- Description of your research plan in English
+- Description of your research plan, maximum 3 pages including references, in English

-- Reasons for applying (why you want and need to take this particular research school) in English
+- Reasons for applying (why you want and need to take this particular research school), maximum 1 page, in English

-- Testimony in English from a supervisor confirming your suitability and need for the research school
+- Signed testimony from a supervisor confirming your suitability and need for the research school

-- Testimony from your clinical manager/similar that you will be granted leave to attend the research school
+- Signed testimony from your clinical manager/similar that you will be granted leave to attend the research school

 - LADOK extracts showing any doctoral courses completed